EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 So, what is this fat tax anyway?
 A quick search on the internet describes the fat tax as a surcharge placed upon fattening food.
 But when it comes to the fashion industry, the ‘tax’ is what the designers and stores charge extra for plus-size clothing, justified by ‘more fabric equals more workmanship equals more costs’.

-There are established brands like Old Navy who charger more for plus size clothing.
+There are established brands like Old Navy who charge more for plus size clothing.
 The Gap-owned label has defended its differential pricing policy, citing the additional costs of developing curve-enhancing looks.

 But what is ridiculous is that Old Navy does not charge more for larger men’s sizes, which means it is basically imposing a fat tax only on women.
 And then there are some fashion brands who altogether give up manufacturing larger sizes due to the issues associated with its pricing.